Our Team – Chicago

 She graduated from the University of Illinois in Urbana – Champaign with a B.S. in Finance.
 She joined the College Possible Auxiliary Board in the Fall of 2017.

-President, Chicago Scoops LLC
+CEO, Chicago Scoops LLC

 Chief Investment Officer, Cooper Management LLC